top of page

 Why Did We Bother Creating The Mystrical Identity And Doctrine?

-Why Did We Bother Creating The Mystrikal Identity And Doctrine?
+Why Did We Bother Creating Mystrikism?

 Mystikism was founded to offer a genuine and rational alternative to religion.
 Most alternatives to religion usually entail merely no religion, agnosticism, non-theism, atheism or, at best, humanism.
 These intellectual positions are primarily conclusions based on evidence or lack thereof.
 Despite their flawless logic, they are empty of morality, purpose and meaning.
 Humanism is one possible exception.
 Still, considering its anthropocentrism, lack of "spirituality" and no clear system of ethics leave it open to criticisms of shortsightedness and superficiality.